sk-scd91/BaconJam6/README.md

 BaconJam6
 =========

-A game that matches the theme: Rainbows
+Would have been a game that matches the theme: Rainbows

+I didn't have enough time to finish though.